It was a rough weekend for the Florida Mutineers.

 But three turnovers in the first 1 minute, 15 seconds of the quarter – during which the Wizards were held scoreless – stopped the Magic from gaining any ground.

-Continue reading Magic Gaming lose to wizards to end up with split in two games this week
+Continue reading Magic Gaming lose to Wizards to split two games this week

 The Florida Mutineers have some work to do if they want to win their home tournament in the Call of Duty League.